Save 30% on online shipping anywhere in Canada and the US!

 Aluminum’s appearance is the reason it is used frequently in consumer goods.

 Apple uses predominantly aluminum parts in its iPhones and MacBooks.
-Other hi-end electronics brands like audio manufacturer Bang & Olufsen also heavily favor aluminum.
+Other high-end electronics brands, such as audio manufacturer Bang & Olufsen, also heavily favor aluminum.

-Of course, the foil in your kitchen is aluminum, as well as pots and frying pans which are frequently made from aluminum.
-These Aluminum products conduct heat well, are non-toxic, resistant to rust, and are easy to clean.
+Of course, the foil in your kitchen is aluminum, as are pots and frying pans, which are frequently made from aluminum.
+These aluminum products conduct heat well, are non-toxic, rust-resistant, and easy to clean.

 Aluminum cans are used to package food and beverages.
 Coca-Cola and Pepsi have been using aluminum cans since 1967.